Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors: Proof of Theorems

 \subsection{Global attractor of transitions between vortices}

 In this section we prove Theorem \ref{cor:att}.
-Note the Ginzburg-Landau equation restricted to $L_m^2(\mathbb{R})$ generates a bounded dissipative semiflow and possesses a strict Lyapunov function, which was constructed in Lemma 2.3 of \cite{LappicySing} for the case of unbounded coefficient $a(s)$.
+Note that the PDE \eqref{cheq2} generates a bounded dissipative semiflow and possesses a strict Lyapunov function given by \eqref{complex_energy2} restricted to $L_m^2(\mathbb{R})$.
 Therefore, the global attractor exists and its internal dynamics is decomposed into a union of equilibria and their heteroclinic orbits.
 These attractors for reaction-diffusion equations on a bounded interval are known as \emph{Sturm attractors}, and have been extensively studied in the literature; see \cite{FiedlerRocha96,Hale99,He81,LappicySing} and references therein.
-The most challenging task is to characterize which pair of equilibria admit a heteroclinic orbit between them; ee \cite{FiedlerRocha96} for PDEs with bounded coefficients and \cite{LappicySing} for PDEs with unbounded coefficients.
+The most challenging task is to characterize which pair of equilibria admits a heteroclinic orbit between them; see \cite{FiedlerRocha96} for PDEs with bounded coefficients and \cite{LappicySing} for PDEs with unbounded coefficients.

 The proof of Theorem \ref{cor:att} is a consequence of the following three lemmata.